coderholic/pyradio/docs/index.md

 An example is shown in the image above.

-Now, this behaviour depends on the station, and the data it sends (or does not send) while it is buffering.
+Now, this behavior depends on the station, and the data it sends (or does not send) while it is buffering.
 For example, an ICY title may be received while buffering, which will be displayed in the status bar.

 It should be noted that, no volume adjustment can be preformed while buffering.